 This information is needed for troubleshooting and maintaining the service, plus it’s collected in an anonymized form and deleted after a short period.
 For better or worse, the provider proved its no-logging practices when the assassination of Andrei Karlov happened.

 After this event, the Turkish government seized an ExpressVPN-controlled server in the country, only to find no useful information to aid the case-solving process.
-PIA has an audit from Deloitte and it’s based in the USA – pretty much the worst jurisdiction for a VPN service.
+PIA has an audit from Deloitte, and it’s based in the USA – pretty much the worst jurisdiction for a VPN service.

 Who Wins?

 In this ExpressVPN vs PIA duel, it’s very hard to tell who is the winner.
 Both providers are jam-packed with security features while offering audited no-logging policies with proof of validity.
-Therefore, this round of comparison is a DRAW.
+Therefore, this round of comparison is a TIE.

 ExpressVPN vs PIA Streaming Test

 Streaming is one of ExpressVPN’s highlights, which is surely one of the most powerful providers for this purpose.
-However, PIA had a good run so far, rivaling its opponent in security and privacy.
+However, PIA has had a good run so far, rivaling its opponent in security and privacy.
 Will it be able to do the same in this test?
 Let’s see.

 Netflix Test